The Leadership Team

 Mike is an avid fisherman, and his 14 year old son is even more fanatical.
 Living in Alaska allows them both to feed their fishing addiction in the land of the midnight sun chasing salmon, trout, pike, and more.
 Mike also enjoys hunting and basketball.

-Vice President of Program & Project Services
+Executive Vice President of Process Safety & Lifecycle Solutions

 Alaska Business Unit Operations Manager

 Bobby has over 25 years of experience in PSM covered processes in the Chemicals and Plastics industry.
 While starting his career as a process engineer, he advanced through Six Sigma, Operations and Plant Management roles.
 He has a deep understanding of plant operations and process safety.
 Bobby earned his Black Belt designation while in the Chemical and Plastics Industry and has spent a considerable amount of time on the North Slope Oil Fields.
 Bobby has a B.S. in Chemical Engineering from Auburn University.

 “Having a background in plant operations, I’ve always been passionate about Personal and Process Safety.
 Also having worked at a facility that in the past had experienced a significant process safety incident resulting in fatalities, I have a deep appreciation for establishing and maintaining Safety Instrumented Systems.
 I find it very rewarding to work for a company that’s sole mission is to improve the process safety performance of the industry.
 It squarely aligns with my values.”